doc4d/docs/docs/Desktop/building.md

 ### Deselecting modules

 A module is a built-in code library used by 4D to control specific features.
-If you are certain that your built application does not use any of the features covered by a module, you can deselect it in the list to save time and place.
+If you know that your built application does not use any of the features covered by a module, you can deselect it in the list to save time and place.

-> **Warning:** Pay attention to the fact that deselecting a module could prevent your built application from working as expected.
-If you are not 100% certain that a module is not called by your application, it is recommended to keep it selected.
+> **Warning:** Deselecting a module could prevent your built application from working as expected.
+If you are not 100% certain that a module is never called by your application, it is recommended to keep it selected.

-The following modules can be deselected:
+The following optional modules can be deselected:

 - **CEF**: Chromium embedded library.
-It is necessary to run [Web areas](../FormObjects/webArea_overview.md)(embedded engine) and [4D View Pro areas](../FormObjects/viewProArea_overview.md).
+It is necessary to run [Web areas](../FormObjects/webArea_overview.md) (embedded engine) and [4D View Pro areas](../FormObjects/viewProArea_overview.md).
 - **MeCab**: Library used for text indexing and spellchecking in Japanese language (see this [settings paragraph](../settings/database.md#support-of-mecab-japanese-version).
 Deselecting this module will force text indexes to be rebuilt in Japanese language.
 - **PHP**: Necessary to use PHP features and commands in 4D (see this [settings paragraph](../settings/php.md)).
 - **SpellChecker**: Used for built-in [spellchecking features](../FormObjects/properties_Entry.md#auto-spellcheck) and commands available for input areas and 4D Write Pro areas.